 The Chairman is responsible for the charting and reviewing of the corporate directions and strategies for the Group.
 He is also responsible for, among others, the exercise of control over quantity, quality and timeliness of information flow between the Management and the Board.
 He, with the assistance of the Company Secretary or his representatives, ensures that the Board receives accurate, timely and clear information and there is effective communication with shareholders of the Company.
 He further ensures that the Board meetings are held as and when necessary and sets the Board's meeting agenda.
 He assists in ensuring compliance with the Group's guidelines on corporate governance and facilitating the effective contribution of the Non-Executive Directors.
-The Chairman also promotes a culture of openness and debate at the Board, encourages constructive relations, mutual respect and trust within the Board and between the Board and Management and facilitates the effective contribution of Non-Executive Directors.
+The Chairman also promotes a culture of openness and debate at the Board, encourages constructive relations, mutual respect and trust within the Board and between the Board and Management.

-The CEO oversees the Management and development of the Group's business, locally and overseas, and is also responsible for sales and marketing for the Group's business.
+The CEO oversees the management and development of the Group's business, locally and overseas, and is also responsible for sales and marketing for the Group's business.

 The performance of the Chairman and CEO are reviewed periodically by the NC and their remuneration packages are reviewed periodically by the RC.
-The Board also believes that there are sufficient safeguards and checks to ensure that the process of decision making by the Board is independent and based on collective decisions without any individual exercising any considerable concentration of power or influence.
+The Board also believes that there are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and based on collective decisions without any individual exercising any considerable concentration of power or influence.
 Furthermore, all the Board Committees are chaired by Independent Directors.

-In view of the Chairman and the CEO are immediate family members and part of the executive management team, Mr Tan Sim Cheng, our Non-Executive Deputy Chairman has been appointed as our Lead Independent Director pursuant to the recommendation in Guideline 3.3 of the Code.
-The lead serves as a principal liaison on Board issues between the Independent Directors and the Chairman of the Board.
+As the Chairman and the CEO are immediate family members and part of the executive management team, Mr Tan Sim Cheng, our Non-Executive Deputy Chairman has been appointed as our Lead Independent Director pursuant to the recommendation in Guideline 3.3 of the Code.
+The Lead Independent Director serves as a principal liaison on Board issues between the Independent Directors and the Chairman of the Board.
 The Lead Independent Director is available to shareholders who have concerns which contact through the normal channels of the Chairman, CEO, Executive Directors or Chief Financial Officer have failed to resolve or for which such contact is inappropriate.

-Led by the Lead Independent Director, the Independent Directors are encouraged to meet periodically without the presence of the other Directors.
-The Lead Independent Director has provided feedback to the Chairman after such meetings.
+Led by the Lead Independent Director, the Independent Directors meet at least once annually without the presence of the other Directors to discuss matters of significance, which are thereafter reported to the Chairman accordingly.

-Hence, the Board believes that notwithstanding the close family ties between the Company and the CEO, the current composition of the Board is able to make precise objective and prudent judgement on the Group's corporate affairs.
-This Board is of the view that there are sufficient safeguards and checks to ensure that the process of decision making by the Board is independent and are based on collective decisions without any individual exercising any considerable concentration of power of influence.
+Hence, the Board believes that notwithstanding the close family ties between the Company and the CEO, the current composition of the Board is able to make precise, objective and prudent judgement on the Group's corporate affairs.
+The Board is of the view that there are sufficient safeguards and checks to ensure that the process of decision-making by the Board is independent and are based on collective decisions without any individual exercising any considerable concentration of power or influence.